rrrzzz/Algorithms/README.md

 # Algorithms
-Teaching myself algorithms with the help of hackerrank and Corman book on algos.
+Teaching myself algorithms with the help of hackerrank and Cormen book on algos.